 Despite our unworthiness and sinfulness, Christ takes us Christians and incorporates us into His body.
 He makes us members of Himself.
 We become real members of Christ, not just followers of a code of morality.
-As for union with Him, for Theosis, so he has in himself the erotic power, which he receives from his Creator, in order to love truly, strongly, selflessly... just as his holy Creator falls in love with His world, with His creatures.
+As the Apostle Paul puts it, "We are members of His body, of His flesh, and of His bones" (Ephesians 5:30).